epw/consensus/consensus_voices.md

 \begin{Player}

 As you might have guessed, this section is addressed to the Master of Ceremonies, or MC.
 That being said, there's no reason you can't read it!
 This isn't the kind of game that has secrets which must be kept away from the other players, and it might be interesting to find out what perspective the MC will have, and help see what expectations are in the game by default.
 However, if you don't want to read it, this chapter is perfectly safe to skip.
-Pick up in {{link The First Session}}.
+Pick up in {{linkThe First Session}}.

 \end{Player}